mindware/prgov_gmq_cap_api/README.md

 Stack:
 -----
-This is a RESTful API built with Ruby, using the Grape gem.
-It has an authentication system, allows for modifying the configuration without rebooting the server, it has tools to generate passwords securely, and has a myriad of endpoints that have been detailed in documents delivered to government personnel at Puerto Rico's OMB, PRPD and DOJ.
+This is a event-driven RESTful API built with Ruby, using EventMachine, Goliath, Grape and Redis as a storage backend.
+It generates jobs that are later processed by workers (another component and alternate repo that makes up the Government Messaging Queue, or GMQ).
+This system has an authentication system, allows for modifying the configuration without rebooting the server, it has tools to generate passwords securely, and has a myriad of endpoints that have been detailed in documents delivered to government personnel at Puerto Rico's OMB, PRPD and DOJ.

 Requirements:
 * Install ruby > 2.0